 All About Sports Guards

-Sports guards aren’t just for protecting teeth—they’re great for shielding braces, dental appliances like bridges and implants, and even the inside of your cheeks and lips from injury.
-If you’re active in sports or activities that involve falls, contact, or flying equipment, having a sports guard is a wise choice.
-And while any guard is better than going without, nothing beats the comfort and protection of a custom-made guard from your dental team.
+Sports guards protect more than just your teeth—they also shield braces, dental appliances like bridges and implants, and the inside of your cheeks and lips.
+If you’re involved in sports or activities with falls, contact, or flying equipment, a sports guard is a smart choice.
+While any guard is better than none, a custom-made guard from your dental team offers the best comfort and protection.

 So What Are Your Options?